MinecraftForge/Documentation/docs/effects/sounds.md

 `sounds.json`
 -------------

-This JSON defines sound events, and defines which sound files they play, the subtitle, etc. Sound events are identified with [`ResourceLocation`][ResourceLocation]s. `sounds.json` should be located at the root of a resource domain (`assets/<domain>/sounds.json`), and it defines sound events in that domain (`assets/<domain>/sounds.json` defines sound events in the domain `domain`.).
+This JSON defines sound events, and defines which sound files they play, the subtitle, etc. Sound events are identified with [`ResourceLocation`][ResourceLocation]s. `sounds.json` should be located at the root of a resource namespace (`assets/<namespace>/sounds.json`), and it defines sound events in that namespace (`assets/<namespace>/sounds.json` defines sound events in the namespace `namespace`.).

 A full specification is available on the vanilla [wiki][], but this example highlights the important parts: